westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 ### Active Zones

-A controller implementation typically requires the allocate of internal resources (e.g. a write buffer) to execute write operations into zones.
+A controller implementation typically requires the allocation of internal resources (e.g. a write buffer) to execute write operations into zones.
-Limitations on the total amount of resources available to the controller may imply a limit on the total number of zones that can be simultaneously in the implicit open or explicit open conditions.
-This potential limit on the maximum number of open zones is similarly defined in the NVMe ZNS, SCSI ZBC and ATA ZAC standards.
+Therefore, limitations on the total amount of resources available to the controller may imply a limit on the total number of zones that can be simultaneously in the implicit open or explicit open conditions.
+This potential limit on the maximum number of open zones is similarly defined in the ZNS, ZBC, and ZAC standards.

-NVMe ZNS however defines an additional limit on the number of zones that can be in the implicit open, explicit open or closed conditions.
+The ZNS specification however defines an additional limit on the number of zones that can be in the implicit open, explicit open or closed conditions.
 Any zone with such condition is defined as an active zone and correspond to any zone that is being written or that has been only partially written.
-A ZNS device controller may impose a limit on the maximum number of zones that can be active.
+A ZNS SSD may impose a limit on the maximum number of zones that can be active.
 This limit is always equal or larger than the limit on the maximum number of open zones.